The Lakeside House.

 - 4pm — A cellar door at Unsworth, ten minutes south.
 Or Blue Grouse, twelve.

-- 7pm — Dinner from the Wolf range.
+- 7pm — Dinner from the Lacanche.
 The kitchen seats six at the island.

-- 10pm — Hot tub on the deck above.
+- 10pm — Hot tub at the lakefront, looking out over the lake.
 Stars from the dock — far enough from Victoria to see them.

 Amenities.